Is this HDFC Life’s Sanchay Plus any different from the previous one?

 - The HDFC Life Sanchay Plus also offers rider options for ‘Accidental Disability’ and ‘Critical Illness Plus’.

 - For detailed features of HDFC Life Sanchay Plus: Click here.

 4. Long Term Income

-Of course the benefit is “Guaranteed”, but you must look into how much is guaranteed.
-This HDFC Life Sanchay Plus is marketed as savings insurance plan and hence must offer a return rate on maturity.
+Of course, the benefit is “Guaranteed”, but you must look into how much is guaranteed.
+This HDFC Life Sanchay Plus is marketed as a savings insurance plan and hence must offer a return rate on maturity.